Zenika/social-video-generatorz/.github/PULL_REQUEST_TEMPLATE.md

 Explain here how reviewer can validate your PR.
 Link the preview page and explain the user flow.
 Example:
-- Go to home
+- Go to home page
 - Click on the element X
 - You should see ...
-If your PR is not changing the Application, for example you change github action workflow, paste link of your test executions logs to let everyone review them.
+If your PR is not changing the Application, for example you change GitHub action workflow, paste link of your test executions logs to let everyone review them.
 -->